🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Cozy mugs: Stack stoneware mugs and add a small linen or wooden coaster set.

-4. Go Neutral—But Not Boring
+4. Go Neutral, But Not Boring

-Color Tips That Don’t Require Repainting
+Color Tips That Do Not Require Repainting

 • Introduce earth tones: A rust velvet cushion or olive knit throw plays beautifully with warm neutrals.